inclusive-design/wecount.inclusivedesign.ca/src/collections/views/inverted-wordles-architecture.md

 tags:
   - Wordle
 ---
-Nowadays, when wordles and word cloud centres build wordles based on people's answers to a question, majority answers are emphasized while minority answers fade in the background.
+Nowadays, when word cloud centres build wordles based on people's answers to a question, majority answers are emphasized while minority answers fade in the background.
 In order to make minority voices being heard, the development team is building a wordle tool that users have options to flip the algorithm to highlight either the majority or minority answers.

 Currently, this wordle tool includes 2 steps below.
 The further development will be based on the feedback.